CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Gansu Battles: Wetu (1100 words for 1-2), Desert Rudakai (1800 words, 1 Leaf Boots, 10 Leaves for 1-2), Arenica (1350 words, 1 Steel Dagger for 1), Suulan (2000 words, 1 Steel Dagger for 1)
     - Dig Battle: Okkorhi (1000 words for 1-2)
     - Ruins Battles: Ripos (1800 words for 1-2)
+    - ShrineGiant Battles: Caravan (5000 words for 2-5)
 - **Sell price:** 25 Coins (don't sell unless you have >200, ideally >500)
 - **Used for:**
   - DESERT